rajinder-yadav/dm-css/README.md

 ### Text wrapping

-This control if wrapping should occur when text overflows its Viewport.
+Control if wrapping should occur when text overflows its Viewport.

 __Mnemonic__: tt = Text transform